 - The purpose of the headline is to pick out people you can interest.
 You wish to talk to someone in a crowd., so the first thing you is “Hey there, Bill Jones” to get the right person’s attention.
 You care only for those people.
 Then create a headline that will hail those people only.

 - Headlines on ads are like headlines on news items.
 Nobody reads a whole newspaper.

 - The writing of headlines is one of the greatest journalistic arts.
 They either conceal or reveal an interest.

 - Always remember: People are hurried.
 The average person worth cultivating has too much to read.
 They skip 3/4 of the reading matter which they pay to get.
 They are not going to read your business talk unless you make it worth their while and let the headline show it.

 - In print, they choose their own companion, their own subjects.

 - Spend far more time on headlines than writing.
-You should often spend hours on single headline.
-Often scores a headline are discarded before the right one is selected.
+You should often spend hours on a single headline.
+Often scores a headline is discarded before the right one is selected.

 - They will decide by a glance — by your headline or your pictures.
 Address people you see, and them only.

 5 – Psychology